AlbertKhotsoyan/secret_santa/README.md

 This information is private and visible only to the player.

-### 2. Game Management (Admin)
+### 2. Game Management

-The administrator creates a Secret Santa Game and configures:
+The administrator creates a Secret Santa Game and configures Email subject and body using template variables.
-* Email subject
-* Email body using template variables
-* Player list

 After a game is created, the admin can:
-* add all registered players to the game
-* run the draw to assign each giver a receiver
+* add all registered players to the game and run the draw to assign each giver a receiver
-* update the player list later if new players register
+* update the player list and draw later if new players register

 ### 3. Sending Notification Emails

-* Once the draw is complete and the roster is finalized, the admin can send personalized email letters to all givers.
+Once the draw is complete and the roster is finalized, the admin send personalized email letters to all givers.
-* The email subject and body supports template variables that automatically insert player information.

 ### Email Template Example